-These costs would be sustained without even knowing whether the conference in the context of other arrangements view, to the extent possible, change should be contemplated within, rather than to, that constitutional order.
+These costs would be sustained without

+view, to the extent possible, change should be contemplated within, rather than to, that constitutional order.
 To put it differently, one ought to consider the alternatives for achieving an objective before deciding that an amendment or other formal change is necessary.

 One of the more interesting aspects of the Convention is that it recognizes and reflects an underlying irony of the law, namely that stability in the law is not possible without orderly adaptation and change.
 The regimes established by the Convention are not static.
-The Convention combines norms and jurisdictional allocations with a series of frameworks for developing specific rules in the context of other arrangements will be able to produce amendments that would themselves be widely accepted.
-At best, there is likely to be a long period of uncertainty.
-Entry into force of amendments generally will require ratification by at least two thirds of the States Parties (two-thirds of the current 145 parties is 97); and at that point the amendments generally will enter into force only for the States that ratify or accede to them, and will not affect the rights and duties of other States Parties.
+The Convention combines norms and jurisdictional allocations with a series of frameworks for developing specific rules even knowing whether the conference \perp in the context of other arrangements of the IOC were specifically amended to assume that role.